View the Recreation Guide

 Dorris Ranch is listed in the National Register of Historic

 Spring tours for 2013 are full.
 If you would like to be on a waiting list, contact Jen Marsh at 541-954-7116 for more information.
 Costumed living history interpreters lead students through a historical adventure, emphasizing relationships between people, the environment and the past.
-We are currently taking inquiries for fall 2013 programs and will begin taking reservations on June 3.

 Note: School tours are subject to cancellation due to orchard maintenance.